-An oversight committee to the District's Governing Board and Superintendent, called the Citizens' Oversight Committee (COC), was established pursuant to the requirements of state law and the provisions of the Measure L bond.
-The COC is required by state law to actively review and report on the proper expenditure of taxpayers' money for school construction.
-The COC provides oversight and advises the public whether the District is spending the Measure L bond funds for school capital improvements within the scope of projects outlined in the Measure L bond project list.
-In fulfilling its duties, the COC reviews, among other things, the District's annual performance and financial audits of Measure L activity.
+An oversight committee to the District's Governing Board and Superintendent, called the Citizens' Bond Oversight Committee (CBOC), was established pursuant to the requirements of state law and the provisions of the Measure L bond.
+The CBOC is required by state law to actively review and report on the proper expenditure of taxpayers' money for school construction.
+The CBOC provides oversight and advises the public whether the District is spending the Measure L bond funds for school capital improvements within the scope of projects outlined in the Measure L bond project list.
+In fulfilling its duties, the CBOC reviews, among other things, the District's annual performance and financial audits of Measure L activity.

-The statements presented are for the individual Measure L Bond Building Fund of the District, consisting of the net construction proceeds of the Election of 2010, Series 2011 bonds Measure L as issued by the District, through the County of Sonoma, and are not intended to be a complete presentation of the District's financial position or results of operations.
+The statements presented are for the individual Measure L Bond Building Fund of the District, consisting of the net construction proceeds of Election 2010 Series 2011 bonds Measure L, as issued by the District, through the County of Sonoma, and are not intended to be a complete presentation of the District's financial position or results of operations.
 There are no related parties or component units included in this financial statement presentation.